ikechiafrics/Meta_project/README.md

 [Evaluation of your app across the following attributes]

 - Category:Food & Drinks
-- Habit: User get's rewarded discounts or coupons from time to time as the app is being used.
+- Habit: User get's rewarded discounts or coupons from time to time as the app is frequently being used.

-1. User Stories (Required and Optional)
+1. User (Required and Optional)

 Required Must-have Stories